Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 Enhance the Vibrancy and Contrast

 Complementary colors can also be used to enhance the vibrancy of the opposite color in your painting.
+Contrast is most intense when two complementary colors are placed next to each other.

 If you paint blue or yellow flowers on a field of green grass, the blues and yellows tend to blend into the grass.
 This is because green is a combination of blue and yellow, so the green field seems to absorb the flowers.